Deploying Ops Manager on AWS Using Terraform

 Value to replace Guidance

-Enter your AWS Access Key ID of the AWS project in which you want Terraform to create resources.
+Enter your AWS Access Key ID of the AWS account in which you want Terraform to create resources.

-Enter your AWS Secret Access Key of the AWS project in which you want Terraform to create resources.
+Enter your AWS Secret Access Key of the AWS account in which you want Terraform to create resources.

 Enter the name of the AWS region in which you want Terraform to create resources.
 Example: